lub34/Kaggle_DetectingLemonCars/README.md

 processed data in several ML models to determine the best way of predicting lemon cars.
 Final model (the xgboost one) had a test accuracy of 76%.

 Link to Kaggle competition: https://www.kaggle.com/competitions/me2300-2022/submissions

+Info on the various features can be found in metaData.txt

+The training and test datasets can be found in train.csv and test.csv respectively.